Learning-Happy-Hour/cafecoffeeco-vmseries-azure-testing/README.md

 **Notes:**

-**1. This guide is written for bash shell**
+1. This guide is written for bash shell

-**2. The Azure location is set to "Australia East".
-Set the location to your preffered location by changing the "location" variable value in __terraform.tfvars__ file.**
+2. The Azure location is set to "Australia East".
+Set the location to your preffered location by changing the "location" variable value in __terraform.tfvars__ file.

 ## 1. CafeCoffeeCo Application Setup